Blendify/blender-manual/blender_docs/manual/physics/soft_body/forces/exterior.rst

    Image 2b: Shock absorber description.

-Imagine the vertex is connected with it's target through a spring (*Image 2b*).
+Imagine the vertex is connected with it's target through a spring Fig. Image 2b.

 Default
    This parameter defines how strong the influence of this spring is.
 A strength of 1 means,